junaid-nom/live_to_want/live_to_want_game/README.md

 Then when you receive user commands have it do stuff.

+Then eventually refactor the battle to take in user input, and also maybe refactor to take in an arbitrary "Battle" interface (so I can put in w/e battle stuff in the future, eh maybe should save that for way later?)

+Then actually have different play mode speeds, like do stuff only after user input stuff like that.
+Can probably just send an "End Turn" message from the user client to do the next frame?
+Or maybe a "Run X Frames" message.
+Would probably be based on for example movement speed etc or whatever the user sends.
+ - Could get tricky because need to have a "how long will this take" for every command?
+ - Other way would be make it server based.
+So server waits until "something" happens to the player then pauses?
+Or fuck it if that's too much work just make it continue on like a real server for now (with configurable game speed)?

 Sub tasks:
  - Looks like Login/Disconnect messages are NOT forwarded to the game, and are handled in the LoginManager.
 This is bad because need spawn/dc messages so server adds/removes players.